Ryn Desert

 Ryn Desert History

-Despite the arid landscape, the Ryn has plenty of groundwater which has enabled settlements to flourish in the desert for millennia.
-As a result, the area has a rich and diverse human history that begins with Stone Age hunter-gatherers.
+The Ryn’s abundant groundwater, despite today’s arid landscape, has allowed settlements to thrive in the region for millennia, beginning with Stone Age hunter-gatherers.
 Later on, they developed into settled cultures centred on agriculture and animal husbandry.
-Examples of these groups, between the 4th to 2nd millennium BCE, include the Yamnaya culture, Catacomb culture, and the Srubnaya culture.
+Examples of these groups, between the 4th to 2nd millennium BCE, include the Yamnaya, Catacomb, and the Srubnaya Cultures.

 From the 1st millennium BCE to 5th century CE, Iranian language-speaking nomadic groups dominated the area.
-These were, in order of occurrence, the Scythians and Sakas, Sarmatians and Thyssagetae, and the Alans.
-They were succeeded by various semi-nomadic Turkic khanates run by the Göktürks, Onoğurs, and the Khazars (6–10th century), the Cumans (10–13th century), and the Mongol Golden Horde and the Great Horde (13–15th centuries).
-After that came the Nogai Horde, who controlled large sections of western Kazakhstan and the Lower Volga, until they were defeated by the Kalmyk Khanate in the early–mid 17th century.
+These were, in order of occurrence, the Scythians and Sakas, Sarmatians, and the Alans.
+Various semi-nomadic Turkic khanates succeeded them, run by the Göktürks, Onoğurs, and the Khazars (6th–10th century), the Cumans (10th–13th century), and the Mongol Golden Horde and the Great Horde (13th–16th centuries).
+After that came the Nogai Horde, who controlled large sections of western Kazakhstan and the Lower Volga, until the Kalmyk Khanate defeated them in the early–mid-17th century.
 During this period, Russian influence in the area increased.

-The last khanate in Kazakhstan ended in the Ryn Desert, with the death of the Bukey Horde’s leader, Zhangir Khan, in 1845.
-The Bukey Horde (est. 1801) was an autonomous Kazakh Khanate that arose after the Kalmyks agreed to be annexed by Russia in the 1770s.
-The village of Khan Ordasy, at the north-western rim of the Ryn, was its capital.
+The last khanate in Kazakhstan ended in the Ryn Desert, with the death of the Bukey Horde’s leader, Zhangir-Kerey Khan, in 1845.
+The village of Khan Ordasy, at the north-west rim of the Ryn, was its capital.

 Archaeological Sites

-According to the Atyrau Regional Center for the Study of Historical and Cultural Heritage, there are approximately one thousand sites of historical interest in the Naryn Sands.
+According to the Atyrau Regional Center for the Study of Historical and Cultural Heritage, there are approximately 1,000 sites of historical interest in the Ryn Desert.
 Russian archaeologist Ivan Sinitsyn and his team undertook the first comprehensive study of the region in the 1940s.
-On the shores of Soraydyn and Raim lakes, which are located at the northern edge of the Ryn, near Novaya Kazanka village, they discovered pottery and arrowheads from the Middle Stone Age to Copper Age*.
+On the shores of Soraydyn and Raim Lakes, which are at the northern edge of the Ryn, near Novaya Kazanka village, they discovered pottery and arrowheads from the Middle Stone Age to Copper Age*.

 Since Sinitsyn’s pioneering work, a steady stream of Russian and Kazakh archaeologists have explored other parts of the Ryn.
-In 2020, a team from Kazakhstan’s Institute of Archaeology examined a section of the desert, in Bokey Orda District, and unearthed 50 new Stone Age sites.
-Most were concentrated around wells, the coast of salt lakes, and ancient river channels leading to the Caspian.
-One particularly abundant site for artefacts was the dune region southeast of Khan Ordasy village.
-There they discovered 150+ micro-blades and arrowheads made of quartzite sandstone and siliceous rock.
+In 2020, a team from Kazakhstan’s Institute of Archaeology examined a section of the desert in Bokey Orda District and unearthed 50 new Stone Age sites.
+Most were concentrated around wells, the shores of salt lakes, and ancient river channels leading to the Caspian.
+One particularly abundant site for artefacts was the dune region south-east of Khan Ordasy village.
+There they discovered 150+ microblades and arrowheads made of quartzite sandstone and siliceous rock.

 In the southern Ryn, a 2019 expedition by Atyrau’s local history museum recorded over 150 sites of historical, archaeological, or architectural interest in the Isatay and Kurmangazy Districts.
 The most significant were several dozen Early Iron Age burial mounds and fortresses near Asan, Ushtagan, Azgir, Myntobe, and Kyzyluy.
-Coordinates for their finds are published in their extensive Naryn Sands archaeological exploration report.
+Their extensive Naryn Sands archaeological exploration report includes coordinates for their finds.

-*Ivan Sinitsyn’s archaeological expedition reports, for the western Kazakhstan and Lower Volga regions, are published in the The Institute of Archaeology of the Russian Academy of Sciences’ journal (Институт археологии РАН): (1) Edition 37, pp. 97–105; and Edition 45, pp. 62–73.
+* Ivan Sinitsyn’s archaeological expedition reports, for the western Kazakhstan and Lower Volga regions, are published in The Institute of Archaeology of the Russian Academy of Sciences’ journal (Институт археологии РАН): Edition 37, pp. 97–105; and Edition 45, pp. 62–73.
 A chapter overview for every Институт археологии РАН journal edition, since its establishment in 1939, is available here.
-Other journal editions are available for download here.
-Nina Morgunova’s paper on Copper to Early Bronze Age pottery in the region is a worth a read too.
+Nina Morgunova’s paper on Copper to Early Bronze Age pottery in the region is a worth a read, too.

 Satellite view of Isatay and Zineden, near the Caspian Sea, surrounded by large sandy areas.